-Routine surveys of the Dartmouth community provide the College with essential feedback on the educational, academic and/or work experiences of our students, faculty, staff, and parents and the results are carefully considered by our faculty and senior officers and the board of trustees.
+These surveys of the Dartmouth community provide the institution with essential feedback on the educational, academic and/or work experiences of our students, faculty, staff, and parents and the results are carefully considered by our faculty, senior officers, and the board of trustees.

 The Senior Survey gives graduating seniors a chance to reflect on their Dartmouth experience and to share their views.
 The feedback from this survey informs decisions about the College's academic mission and campus life.

 Undergraduates awarded a degree between July 1 and June 30 of a given academic year complete this survey when picking up academic regalia.
 The survey asks about future plans, including further education and employment.

 The Enrolled Student Survey (ESS) examines day-to-day student activities, modes of student-student and student-faculty interactions, student use of institutional resources, and environmental factors that relate to engagement.

 The Dartmouth Health Survey asks questions regarding general health; personal safety including sexual, physical and relationship violence; alcohol and other drugs; sexual health; weight, exercise and nutrition; mental health; health and academic performance; and health and student life.
 This report presents key findings by section, including Dartmouth trends over time as well as National College Health Assessment (NCHA) comparisons, where applicable.